 Once you've imported your 3D model, you can add it into your current active scene by dragging it onto your canvas.

-When you add a 3D model into your scene, your project mode will shift from the default 2D mode to 3D.
+When you add a 3D model into a scene which is in 2D Mode, your project mode will shift to 3D Mode.
 You cannot switch back to a 2D scene until all 3D content has been removed.

 Navigating your 3D Scene

 3D mode is navigated differently to 2D mode, as three-dimensional orbit controls are unlocked.
 You can navigate the 3D scene using either the navigation cube at the found bottom-right of the canvas, or by using keyboard and mouse shortcuts.

 When using your mouse and keyboard, you can use the following shortcuts:

 - Hold left-click to orbit around your project.

 - Hold right-click (or left click and shift on the keyboard) to pan across the canvas.

 - Use the scroll wheel to zoom in and out.